nganediwal/Data-Driven-Education-VIP/journals/myang349 Journal/WorkProgress.md

 ## Note: Dates are just approximations, meaning work was done around the time of the date.

+## 10/2/19
+Able to connect to Mongo DB via EC2_start.
+Recorded directions and put them in journal log.
+Tested running some scripts.

 ## 9/27/19

 Looked at MongoDB database commands, practiced writing a few scripts.